vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Summarized PnL, win rate, and average trade outcome for each regime type (trending/ranging/volatile).
 Report now includes a regime breakdown table, barplot (mean PnL per regime), and boxplot (PnL distribution per regime), all embedded as static images in Markdown following Kalish Nadh's philosophy.
 TDD-compliant, minimal code.
 Tests in tests/test_report_generation.py verify presence and correctness.
 - [x] Task 12.10: Edge and Robustness Commentary (2025-04-29)
   - Added narrative/analysis on statistical significance, robustness checks, and out-of-sample/walk-forward results.
 Section in report discusses robustness, overfitting, and out-of-sample performance.
 All changes are TDD-verified and minimal.
 Tests updated to assert new report content.
 No further action pending.
+- [x] Task 13.3: Explicit Strategy Rule Summary (2025-04-29)
+  - The report now includes a section listing every rule and exception in plain English, including entry/exit, filters, and special cases.
+Rules are displayed in a clearly separated section.
+TDD-compliant, minimal code, and verified by tests.
+- [x] Task 13.4: Trade Markup Visuals for Every Ticker (2025-04-29)
+  - The report now embeds an annotated price chart for every ticker, showing trade entries/exits, indicator overlays, and regime shading.
+Each chart is saved as a static image and embedded in the Markdown report with a descriptive caption.
+Implementation follows Kalish Nadh's Markdown visualization philosophy and is TDD-compliant.
+Verified by tests.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)